c29r3/crust-chain-restarter/README.md

 ```

 ### Ansible
-If you are familiar with ansible, you can run the script at once on all the vorkers by one command
+If you are familiar with ansible, you can run the script at once on all the workers by one command
 ```bash
 ansible -i inventory.yml crust -f 25 -m shell -u root -a 'tmux new -s crust-restarter -d "curl -s https://raw.githubusercontent.com/c29r3/crust-chain-restarter/main/restarter.sh | bash -s -- "YOUR_BOT_TOKEN" YOUR_TG_ID"'
 ```